 Re-tension the blade by turning the "T" handle a full turn in the clockwise direction.
 Wearing gloves, spin the bandwheel with your hand and observe how the blade has changed tracking.
 Measure the distance again and repeat the above step to further compensate if required.
-The ideal measurement is 3/8".
+The ideal measurement is 3/8" or check for the back of the blade to be flush with the back of the bandwheel.